metal-stack/docs/docs/src/installation/deployment.md

 !!! tip

-    The [ansible-common](https://github.com/metal-stack/ansible-common.git) repository contains very general roles that you can also use when extending your deployment with further applications that you specifically need for your setup.
+    The [ansible-common](https://github.com/metal-stack/ansible-common.git) repository contains very general roles that you can also use when extending your deployment further.

 Then, there will be an inventory in the `inventory.yaml` that adds the localhost to the `control-plane` host group: